wp-plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.1.3 =
+* Fixed issue with causing the Ajax Load More menu to not show on admin screen do to location conflict.
+* Adding column 'alias' to wp_alm table to allow for repeater alias (Only for the custom repeater add-on).
+* Remove legasy column 'test' from wp_alm table.
+* Updating styles in admin.css.

 = 2.1.2 =
 * Adding ability to have multiple instances of script on a single page
 * Adding global class name('.ajax-load-more-wrap') to Ajax Load More container.
 I plan to remove the #ajax-load-more naming convention in upcoming releases, but need time for users to update their code.
 * Small styling enhancements to admin panel.
 * Updated .pot language file.

 = 2.1.1 =
 * Adding Order and Orderby query parameters, you can now set these values within the Shortcode Builder